-In addition, applications for the recognition of professional qualifications received before the end of the transition period will be completely processed and resolved in accordance with the EU law referred to above.
+In addition, applications for the recognition of professional qualifications submitted before the end of the transitional period, by 31 December 2020, shall be processed and resolved in accordance with the abovementioned Union legislation.